How To Find a Ghostwriter To Hire for Any Writing Project

 Yes, commissioning a paid sample is a smart way to evaluate a ghostwriter's ability to match your tone, writing quality, and turnaround time.
 It's a low-risk step that helps both you and the writer gauge compatibility before investing in a larger project.

 Whether or not a ghostwriter can reference their contribution to your work depends on your agreement.
-Most ghostwriting contracts transfer full copyright to you once the project is paid for, meaning the writer cannot reuse or claim the content unless you grant explicit permission.
+Most ghostwriting contracts transfer full copyright to the client once the project is paid for, meaning the writer cannot reuse or claim the content unless you grant explicit permission.
 If you're open to letting them reference the work privately or anonymously, include those terms clearly in the contract.

 .png)